Owenll66/Owenll66.github.io/_posts/2019-06-04-javaLambdas.md

 ### Define Lambda expressions

 Lambda enables assigning a block of code to a variable.
 Normally, a function needs to specify its scope, return type and function name.
-However, when you assign a code block using lambda expression, neither of these are needed.
+However, when a code block is assigned by using lambda expressions, neither of these are needed.
 For example:
 ```java
 /* single line lambda expression does not need curly braces